Get insider access

 All Reviews

 Our recommendations above are what we think are currently the best B&W and color laser printers for most people.
-We factor in the price, feedback from our visitors, and availability.
+In addition to the test results, we factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our laser printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.